sumowll/BD4H-Bootcamp/web/spark-basic.md

 # RDD
 Resilient Distributed Dataset(RDD) is Spark's core abstraction for working with data.
 An RDD is simply a fault-tolerant **distributed** collection of elements.
+You can image RDD as a large array but you can't access elements randomly but manipulate all the array elements with same operation.
 In Spark, all work is expressed as either creating new RDDs, transforming existing RDDs, or calling operations on RDDs to compute a result.
 There are two ways to create RDDs: by distributing a collection of objects (e.g., a list or set), or by referencing a dataset in an external storage system, such as a shared filesystem, HDFS, HBase, or any data source offering a Hadoop InputFormat.

 ## Parallelized Collections

-The simplest way to create an RDD is to take an existing collection (a Scala Seq) in your program and pass it to SparkContext's `parallelize()` method.
+For demo purpose, the simplest way to create an RDD is to take an existing collection (a Scala Seq) in your program and pass it to SparkContext's `parallelize()` method.

 ```scala
 scala> val data = Array(1, 2, 3, 4, 5)